EDDiscovery/EDDiscovery/Proposed-databases-in-EDD-5.0.md

 Contains system data imported from EDSM and EDDB

-EDSM data is stored in the EdsmSystems table.
+EDSM data is stored in the Systems table.

-EDDB data is stored in the EddbSystems table.
+EDDB data is stored in the PopulatedSystems table.

 Tables can be combined at runtime using
 ```sql